ibruno-om/ibruno-om/README.md

 I'm a full stack developer specializing in Ruby on Rails.

--  🔭 I’m currently working on Siedos.
+-  🔭 I’m currently working at CESAR.
 -  🌱 I’m currently learning React and Nodejs
 -  ⚡ Fun fact: Learning Thunder Breathing Style (Just kidding, we know that Onis aren't real...)